jacey10/fm-newsletter-signup-form-challenge/README.md

 ### Useful resources
-- ChatGPT for quick fixes and form validation using Regex
+- ChatGPT and Claude for quick fixes, debugging and form validation using Regex.

 ## Author